 By centralizing request management, you gain a single portal for managing and tracking the status of all of your requests.
 In other words, you won’t need to frantically search your email inbox to find out who made a request or the date the request was made, only to toggle over to a spreadsheet to update the information, and email a link to someone else.

 A service request management system provides a consistent framework for fulfilling service requests.
 It ensures that every request can be submitted using the same process and will be handled in the same way.
-The process is therefore repeatable and consistent from the perspective of users, who need not navigate ad hoc requesting systems or wonder whether a request is actually being processed.
+The process is therefore repeatable and consistent.

-Communication with users who submit service requests is key, especially when requests take an extended period to fulfill.
-Service request management solutions that keep users informed of the status of their request—and let them know an estimated time for completion—help to keep users satisfied.
+Communication with requesters is key, especially when requests take an extended period to fulfill.
+Service request management solutions that keep requesters informed of the status of their request—and let them know an estimated time for completion — help to keep requesters (and employees) satisfied.

 What is request fulfillment?